Approach to the Lateral Malleolus

-The Lateral Malleolus Approach is used primarily for open reduction and internal fixation of lateral malleolar fractures.
+The Approach to the Lateral Malleolus is used primarily for open reduction and internal fixation of lateral malleolar fractures.

 The other uses of Lateral Malleolus Approach include: